chelseapower/chelseapower.github.io/_posts/2019-09-16-cleaning_and_crunching_data.markdown

 ---

+For my Module 4 project, I decided to continue to work with Spotify streaming music data but took inspiration from next steps in a 2018 published paper and the nowplaying-RS dataset.
+By incorporating mood related hashtags and timestamps in a neural network to predict the emotion variation of the user based on the track they are playing, can this improve the **next song recommendation model**?

-For my Module 4 project, I was faced with cleaning and combining three separate CSV files where they grew from **11.6 million to over 17 million records**.
+This project was the most difficult one yet.
+I was faced with cleaning and combining three separate CSV files where they grew from **11.6 million to over 17 million records** when joined.
 Because I knew the starting size of each file, my approach was to begin by cleaning the smallest dataset before joining it with the next most smallest dataset (in terms of columns).
 I focused on reducing noise (removing unnecessary columns, replacing important null columns with zeros, and remvoing rows with null values) and making business decisions about scaling down the data by setting rules like:

 > **Remove tracks that were played less than 50 times**